Sacred meal of the elect at a festival of thanksgiving for Mani.

 The laymen lived fairly normal lives.
 The married, but it was considered a good act not to have many children, as an increasing number of humans would mean that the light was spread in more bodies.
 They had only limited access to the teachings of Manichaeism and left much of the religious matters to the class of elected, who acted as their representatives.

 The laymen attended weekly fasts, but little is known of both their and the electeds’ religious services.
 Central to what we believe that Mani picked up in India, is the teaching of transmigration of souls.
 What the laymen could hope for was that they would be reborn as elected.

-We do not know how the Manichaeans decided who where elected, and who were not.
+We do not know how the Manichaeans decided who were elected, and who were not.
 Schooling and family background are two possible decisive factors.

-There are only few texts left after the Manichaeans, but Mani himself wrote many books.
-Most of these has been lost since the religion disappeared, and only fragments can be found in northwestern China and Egypt.
+There are only a few texts left after the Manichaeans, but Mani himself wrote many books.
+Most of these have been lost since the religion disappeared, and only fragments can be found in northwestern China and Egypt.